NicoPANW/t-airs/README.md

 ```

 > [!NOTE]
-> If you want to use local LLM with GPU, use this command instead `terraform apply -var="target_cloud=gcp" -var="enable_local_llm=true" -auto-approve`, the server will take about **15-20 minutes** to boot up, install the NVIDIA drivers, and pull the 24GB of local AI models.
+> If you want to use local LLM with GPU, use this command instead `terraform apply -var="target_cloud=gcp" -var="enable_local_llm=true" -auto-approve`, it will use a bigger instance with an Nvidia T4 GPU, the server will take about **15-20 minutes** to boot up, install the NVIDIA drivers, and pull the 24GB of local AI models.
 Grab a coffee!

 ### Step 5: Access the Lab
 Once Terraform finishes, it will print out the Public IP address of your new server.
 Open your web browser and go to: